DOliana/dewpoint-ventilator/README.md

 ### command (config) topics

 - `BASETOPIC/config/mode/set`: allows to set the mode of the dewpoint ventilator.
-This can be any of ON, OFF, AUTO.
-This setting is not persisted across reboots and defaults to AUTO.
+This can be any of `ON`, `OFF`, `AUTO`.
+This setting is not persisted across reboots and defaults to `AUTO`.
 - `BASETOPIC/config/deltaDPmin/set`: minimum difference between dewpoints before ventilator is turned on
 - `BASETOPIC/config/hysteresis/set`: distance between switch-on and switch-off point
 - `BASETOPIC/config/tempInside_min/set`: minimum inside temperature at which ventilation is activated